 You'll enroll in a TRICARE Prime option at your final duty station:

-During the pre-activation period, you should:
+During the pre-activation period, you may:

-Whatever you decide to do, keep copies of your health care receipts and explanations of benefits for care received during the pre-activation period.
+Whatever you decide to do, keep copies of your health care receipts and explanations of benefits for care received during the pre-activation period